 It can be hard to know how to get a good night's sleep when you travel.
 When you have an important business meeting or a theme park outing planned for the next morning, one of the last things that you want to do is spend the night tossing and turning.
 The next time you are traveling and are not able to sleep in the comfort of your own bed, give one of the following tips a shot, or try a sleep mask.

 1. Find a hotel with a good mattress

 Some hotels provide their guests with high-end mattresses, and you can learn which ones have them by looking at their websites.
 While you’re on a hotel’s Web page, look at the section that describes the room or hotel amenities.
 Add to the bed's comfort by never hesitating to ask for extra pillows or blankets.

 2. Bring a travel alarm clock and/or ask for two

 Tame your anxieties about not waking up on time by bringing your own alarm clock.
 If you worry about the front desk forgetting about your

 3. Get a room in an optimal location

 If you’re a light sleeper, eliminate unfamiliar noises by asking for a room that isn’t close to the elevator or stairwell.
 If the ceiling seems paper-thin, ask for a room on the top floor.
 Use earplugs, or if you're worried about missing your alarm,

 4. Practice your usual sleep routine

 If you normally drink a glass of warm milk and play jazz music on your radio as you read a book half an hour before bed, do the same in your hotel room.
-Keeping your regular schedule can help you feel more comfortable as you travel, making it simpler to fall asleep.
+Keeping your regular schedule can help you feel more comfortable as you're sleeping while traveling, making it simpler to fall asleep altogether.